JonShelley/cc-slurm-ngc/README.md

  ## Testing out the deployment
  _Note: If you don't want to deal with auto scaling when testing, add "SuspendExecParts=hpc" to /etc/slurm/slurm.conf and restart slurm (sudo systemctl restart slurmctld) once the scheduler has been deployed_

- Once the Scheduler and Compute VMs have been provisioned, ssh into the scheduler and follow the instructions below
+ Once the Scheduler has been provisioned, ssh into the scheduler and follow the instructions below
 ```shell
 sudo chmod 1777 /shared
 mkdir -p /shared/data